czofficial/nd00333-capstone/README.md

 ## HyperDrive
 ### Overview
-I chose a RandomForest the best model of AutoML (LightGBM) also favours a tree/forest approach.
-Random forests or random decision forests are an ensemble learning method for classification, regression and other tasks that operate by constructing a multitude of decision trees at training time and outputting the class that is the mode of the classes (classification) or mean/average prediction (regression) of the individual trees.\n
+I chose a Random Forest as the best model of AutoML (LightGBM) also favours a tree/forest approach.
+Random forests or random decision forests are an ensemble learning method for classification, regression and other tasks that operate by constructing a multitude of decision trees at training time and outputting the class that is the mode of the classes (classification) or mean/average prediction (regression) of the individual trees.

-The interesting part here is probably the hyperparamter search:
+The interesting part here is probably the hyperparamter search grid:
 ````
 param_sampling = RandomParameterSampling(
     {